ejiang444/interactive-trading-simulator/README.md

 ### 🎯 Project Purpose

 The Interactive Trading Simulator is built to help beginners learn stock trading safely using historical data.
-It provides practice trading, portfolio tracking, and educational resources—all in a risk-free environment.
+It provides practice trading, portfolio tracking, and educational resources — all in a risk-free environment.

 ### 🔎 Quick Start